 How to Stay Safe in Perth

 Most incidents here tend to occur because visitors are not used to the country’s unique climate and wilderness.
 Be sure you have plenty of sunscreen and stay as hydrated as possible.
 Be on the lookout for snakes and spiders, and if you’re bitten, seek immediate care.
 Furthermore, if you’re swimming, heed the red and yellow flags.
-Yellow flags indicate swimming conditions may be dangerous; red flags mean the beach is closed.
+Lone yellow flags indicate swimming conditions may be dangerous; red flags mean the beach is closed.
+If there is a combined yellow and red flag, that means a lifeguard is on duty in that area.

 The most important piece of safety advice I can offer is to purchase good travel insurance.
 Travel insurance will protect you against illness, injury, theft, and cancellations.
 It’s comprehensive protection in case anything goes wrong.
 I never go on a trip without it as I’ve had to use it many times in the past.
 You can use the widget below to find the policy right for you: